mchehab/zbar/HACKING.md

     autoreconf -vfi

-This will generate ./configure and all that other foo you usually get with a release.  you will need to have recent versions of some basic "developer tools" installed in order for this to work, particularly GNU autotools. these versions of autotools are known to work (newer versions should also be fine):
+This will generate ./configure and all that other foo you usually get with a release.
+You will need to have recent versions of some basic "developer tools" installed in order for this to work, particularly GNU autotools.
+These versions of autotools are known to work (newer versions should also be fine):
     GNU autoconf 2.61
     GNU automake 1.10.1